Rodhiya/Rodhiya/README.md

 - 👋 Hi, I’m @Rodhiya
 - 👀 I’m interested in computational methods for studying fluid flow physics
 - 🌱 I’m currently learning CUDA for parallelising python code
-- 💞️ I’m looking to collaborate on understandig turbulence flow physics
+- 💞️ I’m looking to collaborate on turbulent flow physics

 <!---
 Rodhiya/Rodhiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.